 - Ahrefs – A versatile suite that works well for monitoring multiple websites

 Off-Page SEO Audit Steps

-- About how many total referring domains link to your entire website?
+- How many total referring domains link to your entire website?

-- About how many backlinks do your content and landing pages have?
+- How many backlinks do your content and landing pages have?

 - Are you monitoring the growth of your entire link portfolio weekly?

 - Is your backlink portfolio growing or shrinking over time?

 - Have you used Google Disavow Tool to cut bad backlinks?

 - How many shares is your site receiving on Facebook, Twitter, and LinkedIn?

 - Is your site getting traffic and mentions from your social platforms and YouTube?